 Record and review and amend the set with special attention to the advice from personalized sessions

 Gig like hell and pull over for the occasional “tune-up” with an expert

-Occasionally working with a coach will help an act learn of the leaks in their game that they are blind to simply because they are too close to the material.
+Working with a coach will help an act learn of the leaks in their game that they are blind to simply because they are too close to the material.
 A director will offer ideas to build on what is working, or detail why a joke is not working and how to fix it, or why a bit may have to be let go… at the end of the day the advice can be taken on board or dismissed.

 Diversifying some of that time and treasure, investing beyond simply gigging is a wise call.
-Performing one less night a week for a month or 2, and spending on some expert help will almost certainly deliver swift benefits.
+Performing one less night a week for a month or two, and spending on some expert help will almost certainly deliver swift benefits.
 Rewards that will remain with the act and their future work forever.